 Aphids are fearsome insects that attack leaves and feed on plant sap.
+There are natural ways to treat against them.

 Leaves curl up and become sticky.